Omer Bese

 Jason Calacanis broke both his "No Solo Founders" and "No Service Businesses" rules to write the first check.

-Amazon Medical Device Launch in 3 Months.
+Amazon Medical Device Launch.
 Category avg: 10-16 months.
 90% rejection rate.
 Got called back 6 months later asking how.

-30% Electricity Bill Drop at the Jonathan Club after a 2-day LED upgrade.
+Electricity bill reduction at the Jonathan Club after a 2-day LED upgrade.

-180-Person Waitlist at Bonjuur.
-Built by cleaning houses myself for 6 months, mapping every bottleneck, and redesigning workflows from the ground up.
+Waitlist at Bonjuur.
+Built by cleaning houses myself for 6 months, mapping every bottleneck, redesigning workflows from the ground up.

 Why?